 During the day, it’s okay for your newborn to nap in the bright living room.
 There is no need to silence your phone or hang a threatening note on your front door warning visitors not to ring the doorbell.
 (That day will come in a few months!)
 Instead, your newborn can nap with the curtains open and normal daytime noises.
 Most newborns sleep fine this way.

 When nighttime comes, do the opposite.
 Keep your baby’s bedroom dark all night.
 Use a dim night light for diaper changes and keep night wakings boring.
 There is no need to play peek-a-boo at 3 a.m. or keep your baby’s mobile running all night.
-This helps your baby start to distinguish day from night and eventually leads to longer stretches of sleep at night.
+This helps your baby distinguish day from night and eventually leads to long stretches of sleep at night.

 Tip #8: Sleep train your older kids before the new baby comes.